oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

 The ``oneapi::dpl::execution::dpcpp_default`` object is a predefined object of the ``device_policy`` class.
 It is created with a default kernel name and a default queue.
-Use it to create customized policy objects, or pass directly when invoking an algorithm.
+Use it to construct customized policy objects, or pass directly when invoking an algorithm.

-If ``dpcpp_default`` is passed directly to more than one algorithm, you must enable implicit kernel names (see above) for compilation.
+If ``dpcpp_default`` is passed directly to more than one algorithm, you must ensure that the compiler you use supports implicit kernel names (see above) and this option is turned on.

 The ``make_device_policy`` function templates simplify ``device_policy`` creation.